blueskyfish/bluesky-logger/readme.md

 BlueSky Logger
 ==============

-Yet an other logger for NodeJS.
+Yet another logger for NodeJS.
 It is simple and easy to use.

-After three time implemented the same functionality, I put this into a library and use this.
+> Having implemented this library three times in different projects, here is a new additional logger library.

 Install
 -------